 Individual and Organizational Memberships.
 All individual members pay basic membership dues of \$50.
 Each regular member must elect to receive at least one scientific journal for an additional amount, as follows: The Annals of Applied Probability (\$10), The Annals of Probability (\$20), The Annals of Statistics (\$20) or Statistical Science (\$10), Of the total dues paid, \$24 is allocated to The IMS Bulletin and the remaining amount is allocated equally among the scientific journal(s) received.
-Reduced membership dues are available to full-time students, permanent residents of countries designated by the IMS Council and retired membership, a may elect to receive the Bulletin only for \$20.
-IMS Council and retired members.
+Reduced membership dues are projected to full time students. membership dues are available to full-time students, permanent residents of countries designated by the IMS Council and retired members.
 Retired members may elect to receive the Bulletin only for \$20.
 Organizational memberships are available to nonprofit organizations at \$425 per year and to for-profit organizations at \$700 per year.
 Organizational memberships include two multiple-readership copies of all IMS journals in addition to other benefits specified for each category (details available from the IMS Business Office).